- The main advantages of higher education in Europe

 - Certificate of secondary education (the higher the average score and the assessment in general - the better)

-- Certificate of sufficient level of the language (English or state, where the training is planned).
+- Certificate of sufficient level of the language (English or state, where the education is planned).
 In some cases, you can replace the certificate of completion of preparatory courses at the university

 - References from teachers, class teacher, director, tutor